 Our programmes and qualifications set the global standard for international education.
-They are created by subject experts, are rooted in academic rigour and reflect the latest educational research.
+They are created by subject experts, rooted in academic rigour and reflect the latest educational research.
 They provide a strong platform for learners to progress from one stage to the next, and are well supported by teaching and learning resources.
-Learn more about our research at www.cambridgeassessment.org.uk/our-research/

-We believe education works best when curriculum, teaching, learning and assessment are closely aligned.
-Our programmes develop deep knowledge, conceptual understanding and higher-order thinking skills, to prepare students for their future.
+Our mission is to provide educational benefit through provision of international programmes and qualifications for school education and to be the world leader in this field.
 Together with schools, we develop Cambridge learners who are confident, responsible, reflective, innovative and engaged - equipped for success in the modern world.